afrase/kodiswift/docs/patterns.rst

 Sometimes the context_menu value can become very nested, so we've pulled out the logic into the ``make_favorite_ctx`` function.
 Notice also the use of the *replace_context_menu* key and the True value.
-This instructs XBMC to clear the context menu prior to adding your context menu items.
+This instructs Kodi to clear the context menu prior to adding your context menu items.
 By default, your context menu items are mixed in with the built in options.